 What do I wear to a job interview?

 Job interviews are where you make your first impressions, and as they say, first impressions are very important.
-In this article, I will tell you some of the interview dress code do’s and don’ts and what not to wear to an interview specifically.
+In this article, I will tell you some of the interview dress code do’s and don’ts and what not to wear to an interview.

-The job market is extremely competitive, you can see people that are overly qualified for certain jobs working in stores and fast food restaurants.
+The job market is extremely competitive – you can see people that are overly qualified for certain jobs, yet they are working in supermarkets and fast food restaurants.
 Why do you think that is?
 These days, how you present yourself matters as much as your qualification and experience, if not more.

 From the moment you step through the door, they will start judging you.
-How you carry yourself, how you dress, how you handle the interview.
-It all means something, and the most experienced interviewers can tell everything about you without hearing a single word from your mouth.
+How you carry yourself, how you dress, and most importantly, how you handle the interview.
+It all means something, and the most experienced interviewers can tell everything about you, without hearing a single word from your mouth.

 First and foremost, and I cannot stress this enough, research the company you are applying for a role with.
 Go to their website, find out what the objective of the business is, and the role you will play.
 You need to showcase your skills from the second you step into the room.
 Be proactive.